 This person helps ensure a smoothly running church service and ministers to people in a variety of practical ways.
 The duties include greeting people as they arrive for Mass, assist people with special needs, and collect the offering.

-After the service, ushers will again be at the door to greet the congregation as they leave and provide assistance as needed as well as handing out bulletins.
+After Mass: The ushers will again be at each door to greet the congregation as they leave and provide assistance as needed as well as handing out bulletins.
+Two will be needed to put the money in the safe and sign the book and stewardship envelope.
+Again the pews need to be checked for debris and all kneelers need to be up then lock the church when Mass is over.

 Although the position of “usher” is not mentioned in the Bible, ushers today provide an invaluable service to the local church body.
 In many ways, the ushers are the “face” of the church, the first ones that people see when they arrive and the last ones they see as they leave.
 It is important that an usher be friendly, honest, and willing to serve.
 It is an honorable position in the church, requiring integrity, cordiality, and wisdom.